Emma Finucane: Senior career

 Finucane won two silver medals at the 2020 British National Track Championships, which came in the 500 m time trial and keirin, respectively.
 In 2021, she won silver in the team sprint at the UEC Under-23/Junior Track European Championships in Apeldoorn.
 Racing alongside Rhian Edmunds and Lowri Thomas, Finucane became a senior national champion for the first time with victory in the team sprint at the 2022 British National Track Championships.
 She also won a silver medal in the keirin and bronze medals in both the sprint and the 500 m time trial.
+Representing Wales, Finucane, Thomas and Edmunds finished in third position in the team sprint at the Track Nations Cup meeting in Glasgow.